 When UPP was established, the Joint Sponsors agreed that any funding shortfall (based on going concern funding rules) in the predecessor plans at Queen’s University, University of Guelph, and University of Toronto that exist as of July 1, 2021 will be the responsibility of the respective university and will be funded through fixed payments over 15 years.

 To join UPP, you must be in an eligible employment class with a participating university.
-Please contact your university pension administration team for questions about your eligibility or to discuss new membership.
+Please contact your employer’s pension services team for questions about your eligibility or to discuss new membership.

 If you’ve earned pension benefits under a participating university’s prior plan, different early retirement eligibility rules and reductions may apply for that service portion.
 For more information on the terms of your university’s prior plan, please contact your university pension administration team.